 In the Ringwood Hawks opening game of the NBL1 season Latvian import Digna Strautmane made an instant impression, registering a double-double and fell just two blocked shots short of a triple-double in the Hawks 57-48 victory against Kilsyth Cobras at Norwood Secondary College on 21 April.
 Diggy scored 17 points and took 11 rebounds to rank second for the game in both categories behind teammate Whittle and with eight blocked shots accounted for an astonishing 80% of the blocked shots for the game by both teams combined.
 Over the course of the 2022 NBL1 South season Strautmane had at least four blocked shots in a game seven times.

-Whilst more recognised for her work at the defensive end of the floor forward Strautmane also made a valuable contribution on offense to rank third at Ringwood in scoring behind Whittle and Marta Hermida.
+Whilst more recognised for her work at the defensive end of the floor forward/centre Strautmane also made a valuable contribution on offense to rank third at Ringwood in scoring behind Whittle and Marta Hermida.
 When Whittle missed three games due to Commonwealth Games commitments with Australia’s 3×3 team in late July Diggy took on more responsibility and scored at least 22 points in all three games.
-During Ringwood’s qualifying final Strautmane had a game-high 10 assists and in the Grand Final victory she had a team-high four three-pointers at an accuracy of 57% which included making back to back triples on consecutive Ringwood offensive possessions with 2 minutes and 41 seconds and two minutes and 11 seconds remaining in the second term.
+During Ringwood’s qualifying final Strautmane had a game-high 10 assists and in the Grand Final victory she made a team-high four three-pointers from seven attempts at an accuracy of 57% which included making back to back triples on consecutive Ringwood offensive possessions with 2 minutes and 41 seconds and two minutes and 11 seconds remaining in the second term.

 Strautmane played all 25 games for Ringwood during the 2022 NBL1 South season and averaged 15.9 points, 8.7 rebounds, 3.1 assists, 2.5 steals, 2.8 blocked shots and 34 minutes and 15 seconds court-time per game.
-Diggy led the NBL1 South for blocked shots per game, ranked third for steals and won the league’s defensive Player of the Year Award.
+Diggy led the NBL1 South for blocked shots per game, ranked third for steals and won the league’s Defensive Player of the Year Award.

 Jade Melbourne – Youth Player of the Year